 “There is a lot of uncertainty about the characteristics of Omicron, and whether Omicron in England will follow the same course as it has in South Africa,” Barnard said.

 For the two immune escape scenarios considered, the team estimated the Omicron variant to be between 10 percent less transmissible than the Delta variant to 35 percent more transmissible than Delta.

-The researchers account for the additional protection afforded by booster doses against Omicron in their scenarios.
+In their scenarios, the researchers account for the additional protection afforded by booster doses against Omicron.

-If a very high uptake of booster vaccines is achieved, then this is projected to further mitigate projected surges in cases, hospitalizations, and deaths, they said.
+They said that if a very high booster vaccine uptake is achieved, this is projected to further mitigate projected surges in cases, hospitalizations, and deaths.

 “Nobody wants to endure another lockdown, but last-resort measures may be required to protect health services if Omicron has a significant level of immune escape or otherwise increased transmissibility compared to Delta,” Barnard said.

 “It is crucial for decision-makers to consider the wider societal impact of these measures, not just the epidemiology,” she said.